LCD-LED DisplayRadio Circuit Diagrams

 Compact RC Switch Schematic Circuit Diagram 1

-Although this circuit was designed for the on/off control of lighting on radio controlled (R/C) models, it will doubtless find application in other radio control projects.
-The circuit follows the receiver signal pattern and at a preset pulse-width, enables a switch to drive the load.
-This allows the circuit to be adjusted to operate when some other device controlled by the same receiver channel reaches a certain critical point (e.g. 60%) in its travel.
-The small amount of hysteresis on the trip point helps to prevent possible switch jitters.
+While this circuit was originally designed for the on/off control of lighting in radio-controlled (R/C) models, it can undoubtedly be applied to other radio control projects.
+The circuit follows the signal pattern from the receiver and, at a preset pulse width, triggers a switch to activate the load.
+This allows you to fine-tune the circuit to operate when another device controlled by the same receiver channel reaches a specific critical point (e.g., 60% travel).
+The slight hysteresis at the trip point helps prevent potential switch instability.

 Compact RC Switch Schematic Circuit Diagram 2